gitex-flow/gitex-flow-node/README.md

 ## Conventional commits guideline

-To use gites flow properly, you have to follow the [conventional commits guideline](https://www.conventionalcommits.org/en/v1.0.0/).
+To use gitex flow properly, you have to follow the [conventional commits guideline](https://www.conventionalcommits.org/en/v1.0.0/).

-To generate the changelogs, gitex-flow uses parts of the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) framework.
-You can select your prefered setting by the option `conventionalChangelogPresent` of the [project settings](doc/interfaces/tools.projectconfig.md).
-The default is `angular`.

 An example for a matching conventional angular commit message: